wes-brooks/wrbrooks.github.io/_posts/2015-07-14-two-pop-permutations.md

 title: "Exercise: Two-population permutation test"
 date: 2015-07-14
 tags: blog exercise
-excerpt: "<p>To now, our coverage of hypothesis testing has been almost exclusively about t-tests, which was the decision of the course planners.
+excerpt: "To now, our coverage of hypothesis testing has been almost exclusively about t-tests, which was the decision of the course planners.
 I personally think that permutation tests are more important for developing the logic and intuition of hypothesis testing.
 Today's exercise had the students generate permutations for a permutation test.
-Based on their permutations, I generated a histogram of the difference in sample means according to the null hypothesis, and calculated a p-value, which closely matched what we'd gotten via a t-test.</p>"
+Based on their permutations, I generated a histogram of the difference in sample means according to the null hypothesis, and calculated a p-value, which closely matched what we'd gotten via a t-test."
 ---

 # Objective